 Having a good handle on your financial management skills may come easy for some of us, but for the majority of Americans, it’s a skill that is challenging to learn and takes plenty of patience and practice to master.
 Not everyone is very good at keeping their money in their wallet, especially when faced with tempting advertisements, flashy signs and eye-popping sale displays.
-But if your financial situation’s left you reaching for signature loans to stay afloat, you may want to try exercising these 4 financial habits to be the master of your money:
+But if your financial situation’s left you reaching for installment loans to stay afloat, you may want to try exercising these 4 financial habits to be the master of your money:

 Having a budget in place is the cornerstone to good financial management.
 If you don’t have a budget set up, what better time than now to create one?
 Get a grand total for your fixed monthly expenses, including housing, electric, car insurance, etc. and compare this total against your net income.
 Keep in mind that there are other bills you’ll need to take into account, such as groceries, gas and even entertainment.
 Once all expenses are accounted for, whatever money you have left is where you have wiggle room to make things happen.
 Once your budget is in place, do your very best to stick to it.
 It’s an adjustment you may find challenging at first, but in time, you’ll get used to your new way of doing things.